mrastgoo/euroscipy18-intro-python/README.md

     * numpy
     * python 3.6

-**In case of any problem in running the notebooks locally from your pc use `mybinder` to access the notebooks**
+**In case of any problem in running the notebooks locally from your pc use `launch-binder` to access the notebooks**